anubhavitis/Dev-Blogs/APIs.md

 > For more information, goto <a href="https://restfulapi.net/"> reastfulapi.net </a>

-I hope you have a good understanding of HTTP basics now.
+I hope you have a good understanding of APIs now.
 If this article helped you, support it, and share it among your peers.

 Connect with me: <a href="https://linkedin.com/in/anubhavitis"> LinkedIn </a>|<a href="https://twitter.com/anubhavitis"> Twitter </a>|<a href="https://github.com/anubhavitis"> GitHub </a>